-What to Know About the Acromioclavicular Joint (AC Joint)
+What is the Acromioclavicular Joint (AC Joint)?

 Stabilized by three ligaments and two sets of muscles, the AC joint is relatively strong.
 The acromioclavicular ligament runs horizontally from the acromion to the clavicle.
 The two coracoclavicular (CC) ligaments connect the coracoid process, a portion of the scapula, to the clavicle.
 The deltoid muscle and trapezius muscle are the two sets of muscles responsible for assisting with support of the shoulder AC joint.